genemu/GenemuFormBundle/UPGRADE 2.1.md

 ### Routing

-[BC BREAK] Routing is defined in xml files instead of annotations (to remove the depency with SensioFrameworkExtraBundle)
+Routing is defined in xml files instead of annotations (to remove the depency with SensioFrameworkExtraBundle)

 Before :
  ``` yml